picatz/One-Ring-Package-Manager/README.md

 ## Concept

 This gem is still in development!
-But, the gist of it it is:
+But, the gist of it is:

 ### Command-Line Application